 I think there is plenty of sweetness from the fruits but you are welcome to sweeten it further with agave or honey.
 Adding sweetness can also temper some of the heat if you think your batch is too volcanic.

 This recipe will make 2 cups worth of Habanero Hot Sauce.
-That’s enough for three 5 oz. bottles (hot sauce sized).
+That's enough for two 5 oz. bottles (hot sauce sized).

 Save your old hot sauce bottles because you can always use them to make your own.
 Or you can buy hot sauce bottles on Amazon for about a buck each.